 Here are some of our favorite ways that the faux agate materials can bring the spirit of the Hawaiian Hale into your home:

-- Lampbases – Faux agate makes some wonderful lampbases.
+• Lampbases – Faux agate makes some wonderful lampbases.
 We apply some gold and silver leafing onto the agate to give it an extra glamour and feel.

-When bringing the Hawaiian islands home, we can look at natural materials like bamboo, rattan, and teak wood, products from the ocean – the mother of pearl – and other natural materials as faux agate.
+When bringing the Hawaiian islands home, we can look at natural materials like bamboo, rattan, and teak wood, products from the ocean – the mother of pearl – and other natural materials such as faux agate.
 These materials help bring the ocean home to your house as you make your own Hale or Hawaiian house.

-If you are interested in finding out more about how Mondoro can help you create, develop, and manufacture great home decor and home furniture products, don’t hesitate to contact me, Anita.
-Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.
+Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and furniture products – don’t hesitate to contact me, AnitaCheck out my email by clicking here or become a part of our community and join our newsletter by clicking here.

-Mondoro gives a FREE Lookbook to anyone interested.
+Mondoro gives out a FREE Lookbook to anyone interested.
 You can receive a copy of our latest Lookbook by clicking here.

 What Is The Eco-Friendly Seagrass Materials Used in Home Decor Products?

-Seagrass is exactly as the name implies, a grass that grows in the sea or in areas that have saltwater.
+Seagrass is, exactly as the name implies, a grass that grows in the sea or in areas that have saltwater.
 As Vietnam has access to a lot of tropical oceans, seagrass is abundant in Vietnam.
-A lot of the seagrass used for manufacturing home decor products is farmed to be cut and processed specifically for seagrass weaving.
+Much of the seagrass used for manufacturing home decor products is farmed to be cut and processed specifically for seagrass weaving.
 This seagrass is cut, dried, spun, dyed, and then woven into various items, including baskets, lampshades, furniture, and area rugs.
 But seagrass also has some great eco-friendly properties that make it a great alternative to plastic.

 By clicking here, you can find out more by reading our blog Eco-Friendly Seagrass Materials Used in Home Decor Products.

-Water hyacinth used to be a nuisance on the waterways around Vietnam as the water hyacinth plant grows on the water and is extremely fast-growing.
+Water hyacinths used to be a nuisance on the waterways around Vietnam as the water hyacinth plant grows on the water and is extremely fast-growing.
 Today the plant is cut and dried and then handwoven into beautiful baskets and other home decor products.
 The water hyacinth material can be left in its natural color, dyed, or painted in various shapes and forms.

 You can find out more by reading our blog About Weaving Water Hyacinth Baskets Into Home Décor Products by clicking here.